anywhichway/repl-host/README.md

 # Version History (reverse chronological order)

+2022-09-24 v0.0.7 Shift pencil icon to left so cursor does not lay on top of it.

-2022-09-13 v0.0.6 Capture clicks so higher level elements do not break component by click processing 2022-09-11 v0.0.5 Improved styling support.
+2022-09-13 v0.0.6 Capture clicks so higher level elements do not break component by click processing

+2022-09-11 v0.0.5 Improved styling support.
 Updated docs.

 2022-09-10 v0.0.4 Updated docs

 2022-09-10 v0.0.3 Added documentation and load improvements